 CMB B-mode Analysis

-Generic inflationary models predict the existence of a background of primordial gravitational waves which would leave an imprint of "B-mode" polarization in the CMB.
-One of my important works is to analyze the CMB B-mode data from the BICEP/Keck telescopes and transform them into constraints on inflation models.
-These telescopes scanning over a sky patch of ≈ 600 square degrees yield multiple-frequency data which can 1) target the degree-scale inflationary B-modes at the recombination bump; and 2) separate the polarization foreground from Galactic thermal dust emission and Galactic synchrotron emission, since their spectral behaviors are different from that of CMB.
+Generic inflationary models predict the existence of a background of primordial gravitational waves which would imprint a distinctive “B-mode” polarization in the CMB.
+A major focus of my work is analyzing the CMB B-mode data from the BICEP/Keck telescopes to constrain inflation models.
+These telescopes observe a ≈ 600-square-degree sky patch at multiple frequencies for two key goals: 1) targeting the degree-scale inflationary B-modes at the recombination bump; and 2) separating the polarized foregrounds from Galactic thermal dust and synchrotron emission.

-In particular, we use the BICEP2, Keck Array and BICEP3 95/150/220 GHz data up to the 2018 observing season to make polarization maps, compute B-mode power spectra and conduct the multi-component multi-spectral likelihood analysis.
-This "BK18" analysis delivers unprecedented discrimination power between inflation models.
-As shown in the accompanying figure, two once-popular classes of inflation models (with cosine law and monomial power law potential) are now strongly disfavored by the observation.
+In particular, we use data from BICEP2, Keck Array and BICEP3 at 95/150/220 GHz up to the 2018 observing season to produce polarization maps, compute B-mode power spectra and perform a multi-component multi-spectral likelihood analysis.
+This “BK18” analysis delivers unprecedented discrimination power among inflation models.
+As shown in the accompanying figure, two previously popular classes of inflation models (with a cosine-law and a monomial power-law potential) are now strongly disfavored by the data.

 Telescope Mount

-The BICEP/Keck collaboration has been building a larger telescope BICEP Array to replace the Keck Array telescope for tighter constraints on inflation models.
-BICEP Array (BA) will have four BICEP3-style receivers to host more detectors, and will expand the frequency coverage to 30/40/95/150/220/270 GHz to constrain the synchrotron and dust foreground dominating at two extremes of the microwave spectrum.
+The BICEP/Keck collaboration is building BICEP Array (BA) to replace the Keck Array telescope and achieve tighter constraints on inflation models.
+BA will consist of four BICEP3-style receivers, significantly increasing detector count and extending frequency coverage to 30/40/95/150/220/270 GHz.
+The broader coverage enables improved separation of polarized foregrounds which dominate at opposite ends of the microwave spectrum.

-Our research group at the University of Minnesota is responsible for making a new telescope mount that can bear the weight of all new receivers and conduct scanning motion.
-We have worked on the assembly, electrical and mechanical tests of this telescope mount.
-The video records a partially assembled BA mount scanning at the Physics department's high bay, with a pulse-tube cooled BA receiver inside.
-It was subsequently disassembled and shipped to the South Pole.
+A new telescope mount has been designed to support the full weight of the upgraded receivers and to enable precise scanning motion.
+We have worked on its mechanical assembly, electrical integration and structural testing.
+The accompanying video shows the partially assembled BA mount undergoing scan tests in a high bay, with a cold BA receiver installed.
+The system was later disassembled and shipped to the South Pole.

 Telescope Deployment

-Another important part of my research is to install these telescopes at their exotic observation site.
-In the austral summer of 2019, the BA1 30/40 GHz receiver and the BA mount were deployed to the Amundsen-Scott South Pole station to exploit the exceptionally stable and transparent atmosphere for microwave frequency observation.
-We launched an entire summer season campaign for the Keck Array mount demolition, BA mount installation, BA1 receiver assembly and full system integration.
+An essential part of my work involves installing these telescopes at their remote observation site.
+During the austral summer of 2019, we deployed the BA1 30/40 GHz receiver and the newly built BA mount to the Amundsen-Scott South Pole Station, taking advantage of the site's exceptionally stable and transparent atmosphere for microwave observations.
+The deployment campaign included dismantling the Keck Array mount, installing the BA mount, assembling the BA1 receiver, and integrating the full system.

-The attached photo displays the completely enclosed BA mount with BA1 receiver as well as three adapted Keck receivers at the end of the season.
-The first light BA1 maps were then generated by using merely 12 hours of data.
-This first light image shows faint but characteristic CMB temperature anisotropies in the BICEP/Keck sky patch, demonstrating that BA became fully functional.
-With three-year data coadded in 2023, BA1 Q/U maps show the first robust detection of cosmological polarization signals at 40 GHz from the same sky patch.
-More information for this deployment campaign is available in the BICEP Array construction blog.
+The attached photo shows the fully enclosed BA mount with BA1 receiver alongside three adapted Keck receivers at the end of the season.
+The first-light BA1 maps, generated from just 12 hours of data, reveals faint but characteristic CMB temperature anisotropies in the BICEP/Keck sky patch, demonstrating that the BA system was fully functional.
+With three years of data coadded in 2023, the resulting BA1 Q/U maps show the first robust detection of cosmological polarization at 40 GHz from the same sky patch.
+More details about the deployment campaign can be found on the BICEP Array construction blog.